inocan-group/configured-request/README.md

 const product = await ProductDetail.mock({ id: "1234" }, { db });
 ```

-With this request the mock function get's not only the standard `ConfiguredRequest` object but also the `db` property and can respond in the following way:
+With this request the mock function get's not only the standard `ActiveRequest` object but also the `db` property and can respond in the following way:

 ```typescript
 export mockFn = async (context: ConfigureRequest<undefined, {product: Product}>, { db }) => {